Posted in Other Information 9 months ago

 Reds in the Community will be joining with the other 71 clubs in the English Football League to celebrate the EFL Day Of Action tomorrow (20/03).

-The event provides clubs from across the country to demonstrate the positive impact football can have in changing people’s lives.
+The event provides clubs from across the country the chance to demonstrate the positive impact football can have in changing people’s lives.

 Every team from the Championship, League One and League Two will be showcasing the innovative and groundbreaking work they achieve in the local community through four key themes: education, health, social inclusion and sports participation.